brentstineman/PowerBiMultitenantSample/README.md

 **powerbi_password** - The password associated with the powerbi\_user identity.

 ## Working with the API
 To make working with the API easier, especially when just trying to learn what its doing.
 I've created a [Postman](https://www.getpostman.com/) collection (PowerBIMultitenantSample.postman_collection.json) and exported it to this repository.
 This collection uses variables that should be defined in a cooresponding Postman environment (PowerBIMultitenantSample-Local.postman_environment.json).
 A sample environment file, to outline what values should be provided, has also been placed in the repository.

 To use these files, simply install Postman and import the collection and environment files.
-Once imported, you'll need to customize the collection which will supply the variables used by the collection's methods.
+Once imported, you'll need to customize the environment settings which will supply the variables used by the collection's methods.

 For more on Postman environments and variables, please see [https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments]

+With the project running either locally or deployed to Azure, and your collections properly configured, you're ready to start testing out the API.

+Most of the API methods in the Postman collection use query string parameters that are set in the imported environment.
+However, there are others that contain a JSON body that provides further details.
+When working with the API, pay close attention to the environment parameters.
+Values like App Workspace names, IDs, report IDs, etc... are specific to not only your test environment but also to individual test runs.

+When you're ready to execute an end to tend test, the expectation is that you'd perform the following API calls in the order provided: create database, create app workspace, import report, update database

+Upon completion, you can log into PowerBI.com using the same username/password you created for the application and you should be able to view all workspaces and reports.
+This also gives you an easy way to check and make sure that the reports are properly rendering based on the target dataset.

+Its important to note that once a workspace has been created, it cannot be removed.
+So its recommended that use a single workspace for repeated testing.
+You can remove the report/dataset via the Portal, us use the API to "clean up" the workspace between test runs.